PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: The Proposed Method

 The learnable scalars $\alpha_k,\beta_k,\gamma_k$ control step amplitudes, and $\Psi_C,\Psi_N$ are $1{\times}1$ projections.
 To prevent long-horizon drift while preserving fine structures, we first form provisional states using only the base increments:

 We then propagate compact recurrent memories:

 with initialization $h_C^{-1}=h_N^{-1}=0$.
-In practice, $\mathrm{Mem}_C,\mathrm{Mem}_N$ are implemented as a \textbf{Shared-Parameter Memory Unit (SPMU)} based on lightweight gated recurrent units with convolutional state transitions, following design principles from GRU and ConvLSTM~\cite{cho2014learning,shi2015convolutional}, and are shared across steps throughout unrolling for stable and parameter-efficient refinement.
+Each branch uses a \textbf{Shared-Parameter Memory Unit (SPMU)} with lightweight gated convolutional state transitions inspired by GRU and ConvLSTM~\citep{cho2014learning,shi2015convolutional}.
+The parameters of each SPMU are shared across unrolling steps, providing recurrent context without increasing the parameter count with $K$.

 The same physical prior further suggests that nuisance-dominated mismatch is locally uncertain.
 Accordingly, residual reinjection should be spatially moderated rather than uniformly applied.
 We derive a local uncertainty signal from residual magnitude at each spatial location,